NathanBeddoeWebDev/embedded-host-node/README.md

 stable release of the `sass-embedded` package, both packages are released at the same time and share the same version number.

+### Long lived processes
+With this fork, we have changed the compilers to use single, long living dart processes.
+This greatly reduces compilation time, due to previously, every single entry point was starting and closing a dart process, which took time.

 ## Usage

 This package provides the same JavaScript API as the `sass` package, and can be